farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 `F.` `Travel Mode:` will show in what transportation mode was used by an immigrant from `I94MODE` column in the immigration table.

+### `Step 2:`  Explore and Assess the Data
+ + Explore the data to identify data quality issues, like missing values, duplicate data, etc. `(Guideline)`
+ + Document steps necessary to clean the data `(Guideline)`

+I explored those datsets using PySpark programmnig language in Jupyter notebook[link].

+Here are some the findings on each data set.

+`I94 Immigration Data:`
+Total number of records/rows are 3096313 and the number of distinct immigration_id's (cicid) was also 3096313 which suggests that the column cicid is unique.The data spans arrival dates in the month of April for the year 2016.
+The dates provided are SAS dates format
+The arrival date is populated for all records, Some of the records have departure dates that is before the arrival date.
+So I had to transform the SAS date to pyspark date format to make it intelligible.

+`World Temperature Data:`

+`U.S. City Demographic Data quality issues`:
++ Total number of records with this table was 2891 and 12 columns
++ Only 3 columns has null values in range (13 to 16)
++ Distinct city count 567 and state count is 49
++ 5 distinct Races embedded with this dataset on 'Race-column'

+`Cleaning steps:` All the data column-type came with `string-format`.
+So I had change them to appropriate data types (int,float).
+There were some(5) distinct demographic race present in the race column.
+I did separate them with a pivot table, which will create a clear understanding why immigrants chose to go to certain City in a state.

+`Airport Code data quality issues:`
++ Total number of records is 55075 with 14 columns
++ There were only 9189 records have the [iata code](https://airportcodes.io/en/iata-codes/#:~:text=What%20are%20IATA%20codes%3F%20An%20IATA%20code%2C%20consisting,Airport%20has%20the%20%22LHR%22%20as%20the%20IATA%20code.?msclkid=513518aabaac11ec81151a8894006df3) populated
++ There are 279 airports was closed
++ Number of airports appear more than once in the data set
++ Latitude and longitude are in a single column separated by commas

+`Cleaning steps:`
++ I've removed the airport identification codes(iata_code) those are missing
++ Eliminating airports those are closed
++ Separating longitude and latitude data for clarity

+Global Temperature Data

+More than 8 million records in the dataset
+The date on this goes back to the 18th century
+For cities in the United States, the first available date is from the 18th century For the cities in the US, temperature data is available upto 1st September 2013.